Valerie Harper Dead at 80

 Valerie Harper died Friday morning, her family first confirmed to ABC 7 Los Angeles.
 Her husband, Tony Cacciotti, confirmed the news in a tweet from Valerie's daughter, which read, "My beautiful caring wife of nearly 40 years has passed away at 10:06am, after years of fighting cancer.
 She will never, ever be forgotten.
 Rest In Peace, mia Valeria."

-The actress, best known for her iconic role as fierce best friend and neighbor Rhoda Morganstern on The Mary Tyler Moore Show and later her own spinoff, was 80.
+The actress, best known for her iconic role as fierce best friend and neighbor Rhoda Morgenstern on The Mary Tyler Moore Show and later her own spinoff, was 80.

-Co-star Ed Asner described Valerie as a "beautiful woman, a wonderful actress, a great friend and with balls bigger than mine."
+Co-star Ed Asner described Harper as a "beautiful woman, a wonderful actress, a great friend and with balls bigger than mine."
 He tweeted after her passing, "Her brilliance burst through and shined its light upon all of us.
 Goodnight beautiful.
 I'll see you soon."

-She revealed in 2013 that she had been diagnosed with terminal brain cancer, but she seemingly didn't let the grim prognosis slow her down for a minute.
-The vivacious entertainer competed on Dancing With the Stars that fall, continued to appear on TV and in plays and was actually performing in a production of Nice Work if You Can Get It when she fell ill.
+Harper revealed in 2013 that she had been diagnosed with terminal brain cancer, but she seemingly didn't let the grim prognosis slow her down for a minute.
+The vivacious entertainer competed on Dancing With the Stars that fall, and continued to appear on TV and in plays, including a production of Nice Work if You Can Get It in 2015.

 Kelsey McNeal/ABC via Getty Images